Great Empires of North America, Part 6: Masters of the Plains

 The Americans, for their part, seemed unwilling or unable to distinguish the Oneida and Tuscarora, who had fought on their side, from the Cayuga, Mohawk, Onondaga, and Seneca, who had fought against them.
 The “Iroquois” were lumped together as an untrustworthy bunch, worthy of subjugation at best – or extermination at worst.

-Many of them settled in lands around the Ohio River Valley, where they sank into poverty and alcoholism, watching wave after wave of white settlers pour westward, building cities, damming rivers, and laying railroad tracks across the land.
+Many settled in woodlands around the Ohio River Valley, where they sank into poverty and alcoholism, watching wave after wave of white settlers pour westward, building cities, damming rivers, and laying railroad tracks across the land the Haudenosaunee had ruled not so long ago.

 But by the early 20th century, both Canada and the U.S. were pressuring native peoples to assimilate into the European population — appropriating tribal funds, revoking trusteeship over reservation land, and overruling tribal laws with those of the state.